haddocking/haddock3-user-manual/src/modules/scoring.md

 This module performs scoring of protein-protein complexes using PRODIGY ([GitHub](https://github.com/haddocking/prodigy), [PyPI package](https://pypi.org/project/prodigy-prot/)).

-Note that this approach is limitted to protein-protein intreactions containing standard amino-acids, and any usage outside of this scope will results in failures.
+Note that this approach is limited to protein-protein interactions containing standard amino-acids.

-For a detailed explanation about the PRODIGY method can be found in published research articles:
+A detailed explanation about PRODIGY can be found in published research articles:

 - Xue L, Rodrigues J, Kastritis P, Bonvin A.M.J.J, Vangone A.: PRODIGY: a web server for predicting the binding affinity of protein-protein complexes.
 Bioinformatics (2016) ([10.1093/bioinformatics/btw514](https://doi.org/10.1093/bioinformatics/btw514))
 - Anna Vangone and Alexandre M.J.J.
 Bonvin: Contacts-based prediction of binding affinity in protein-protein complexes. eLife, e07454 (2015) ([10.7554/eLife.07454](https://doi.org/10.7554/elife.07454))